prebid/prebid-server/README.md

 ### Fix A Bug or Suggest A Feature
  please open an issue to detail the bug and or your feature proposal. a member of the core development team will review and discuss next steps after either verifying the bug or discussing the feature. if you want to open an exploratory PR, please mark it as a draft.

-## IDE Recommendation

-The quickest way to start developing Prebid Server in a reproducible environment isolated from your host OS is by using Visual Studio Code with [Remote Container Setup](devcontainer.md).
-This is a recommendation, not a requirement.
-This is useful especially if you are developing on Windows as the Remote Container will run within WSL giving you the ability to run the bash scripts.